 • Springfield College is the first choice of 75% of its first-year students.

-• They come from 41 states and 16 foreign countries, mostly from the northeastern corridor of the United States.
+• Students come from 30 states and seven countries, mostly from the northeastern corridor of the United States.

-• More than 85% of first-year students on the main campus return as sophomores, and more than two-thirds complete their degrees within five years—both figures well above the national average.
+• More than 85% of first-year students on the main campus return as sophomores, and 68% of them complete their degrees within four years, which is above the national average.

 • Springfield College faculty members are recognized experts in their fields, known nationally and internationally.

-• There are 214 full-time members, 80% of whom have earned the highest degrees in their fields.
+• There are 211 full-time faculty members, 85% of whom have earned the highest degrees in their fields.

-• Faculty provide close personal attention to students, with a student-faculty ratio of 14:1.
+• The faculty provide close personal attention with a student-faculty ratio of 13:1.

 • Springfield College offers 26 varsity sports for men and women, seven club sports, and extensive intramurals.